loopbackio/loopback.io/pages/en/lb4/Server.md

 Server is a system that enters a working state of doing something by starting it, and exits the working state by stopping it.
+Usually a Server is responsible for interacting with events outside, process incoming things and give corresponding responses.

 ## Implement a Server

+A Server is essencially a Context, see [Context](Context.htm) to learn more before you design a Server.

-User can extend the context system to implement their own server and integrate it with your app.
+User can extend the context system to implement their own Server and integrate it with their app.
+A Server module contains the following parts:

+- a Server Context class
+- a namespace for Context Binding

 ### Context Binding